devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 ### **6. Machine Learning & AI**

 With the rise of machine learning (ML) and artificial intelligence (AI), functional programming's declarative nature could facilitate clearer expression of complex operations—an area where JavaScript libraries may expand their footprint.

-By staying informed about these trends and technologies, developers can anticipate shifts in best practices and tooling that will shape the future of writing functional code in JavaScript.
-The integration of these developments into everyday coding practices promises to bolster the power and expressiveness of JavaScript as a language suited for modern software development challenges.

 ## Conclusion